 It can feel like you are all alone when you are involved in a Child Protective Services (CPS) case.
-You can be made to feel like you are the only person to have ever been investigated by CPS and that your child is never going to be returned to your home.
+You can be made to feel like you are the only person to have ever been investigated by CPS and that your child will never be returned to your home.
 Not only is this frightening, but it is also demoralizing.
 However, the intent of CPS is not to cause you to feel this way.
-You have a choice to make as to whether or not you are going to allow yourself to fall down this sort of emotional rabbit hole.
+You have a choice to make as to whether you will allow yourself to fall down this sort of emotional rabbit hole.

-The best way to combat these feelings is to rally your family and friends behind you in an effort to develop strong and long-lasting support systems.
+The best way to combat these feelings is to rally your family and friends behind you to develop strong and long-lasting support systems.
 We have all heard the saying that it takes a village to raise a child.
-If you were left as a single parent early on in your child’s life it could be that you have fought tooth and nail to be able to raise your child by yourself.
-Self-sufficiency is a great characteristic to have, but we all need help from time to time when it comes to raising a child successfully.
+If you were left as a single parent early on in your child’s life, it could be that you have fought tooth and nail to be able to raise your child by yourself.
+Self-sufficiency is a great characteristic to have, but we all need help from time to time when raising a child successfully.

 Today's blog post from the attorneys with the Law Office of Bryan Fagan will seek to show you how CPS will work with you to help build up support systems around you and your child.
-Throughout your case, these efforts will take on different forms, but the end goal will remain the same: to help your child be as safe as possible and to assist you in developing the parenting techniques that are necessary for him or her to remain safe.
+Throughout your case, these efforts will take on different forms, but the end goal will remain the same: to help your child be as safe as possible and help you develop the parenting techniques necessary for him or her to remain safe.

 Group meetings with family during a CPS case

-The CPS caseworker that is involved with you and your child will work with you to organize meetings that are known as Family Group Decision Making meetings.
-In these meetings, you can invite people to join you and CPS whom you believe will be able to support you moving forward in time.
+The CPS caseworker involved with you and your child will work with you to organize meetings known as Family Group Decision Making meetings.
+In these meetings, you can invite people to join you and CPS, whom you believe will support you moving forward in time.

 There are two types of these Family Group Decision Making meetings.
 The first can occur before your child is ever removed from your home- a Family Team Meeting.
 A Family Group Conference occurs after your child has already been removed from your home.

-These meetings are basically brainstorming sessions for you, your family and your friends to figure out ways to help you address any problems that you and your child are experiencing in your home.
-The safety of your child is the most important aspect of any of these meetings and the conversation will be focused on this subject almost explicitly.
+These meetings are basically brainstorming sessions for you, your family, and your friends to figure out ways to help you address any problems that you and your child are experiencing in your home.
+Your child's safety is the most important aspect of any of these meetings, and the conversation will be focused on this subject almost explicitly.
 The thought in bringing family and friends to the table is that these folks know you and your child much better than CPS ever could.
 As a result, they are just as likely as CPS to be able to come up with a plan that could help return your child to your home and keep her safe.

 It is crucial to your and your child’s success that you take these meetings seriously and do everything you can to ensure that they are productive.
-Some parents believe that they have all the answers when it comes to raising a child- even after CPS has already intervened into their life.
-Do not let your pride stand in the way of arriving at practical solutions that can benefit the life of your child.
+Some parents believe that they have all the answers regarding raising a child- even after CPS has already intervened in their life.
+Do not let your pride stand in the way of arriving at practical solutions that can benefit your child's life.